PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

   Whole app state management (including navigation) can be developed and tested in Dart environment.
 Without typing a single flutter widget.
 - **Small codebase:** <br>This example consists of only 150 lines of the generic code (which can be used in other app) and 150 lines of the app specific code.

-### What is not solved:

-- better and nicer URL parser for Flutter Web app (the url visible in a browser is really horrible - just Uri encoded/decoded JSON string)
-- introduction of the "route" concept.
-Route can easy customize different navigation aspects
-- async navigation for cases when the page needs some async action before first-display/deactivation
-- navigation for authentication, route guards etc.
-- more TypedSegment-like classes in single app

-Those problems will be solved by two packages (riverpod_navigator and riverpod_navigator_dart).
-Preview version of them will be published in a few days.

 ## Navigation job

 Let's look at the following table: